RuhulAminDSi/API-Testing-Using-Postman/README.md

 ### API Key

 To access the API, you will need an API key.
-You can obtain your API key by [describe how to obtain an API key, e.g., "registering on our website"].
+You can obtain your API key by login as admin and create user

 ### Include API Key in Requests